zhullyb/monyhar/monyhar/buildtools/README.txt

-This directory contains hashes of build tools used by Chromium and related projects.
+This directory contains hashes of build tools used by Monyhar and related projects.
 The actual binaries are pulled from Google Storage, normally as part of a gclient hook.

 This directory also exists as a stand-alone git mirror at https://monyhar.googlesource.com/monyhar/src/buildtools/.
-That mirror exists so that the shared build tools can be shared between the various Chromium-related projects without each one needing to maintain their own versionining of each binary.
+That mirror exists so that the shared build tools can be shared between the various Monyhar-related projects without each one needing to maintain their own versionining of each binary.

 ________________________